nixworks/public/news/2011/02/19/README.md

 ##### Madagascar
 ### [The return of former Madagascan President Marc Ravalomanana, in exile in South Africa, is blocked by the government on the island.
 Tear gas is fired to disperse supporters at the international airport. ](/news/2011/02/19/the-return-of-former-madagascan-president-marc-ravalomanana-in-exile-in-south-africa-is-blocked-by-the-government-on-the-island-tear-gas.md)
-_Context: Marc Ravalomanana, President, South Africa, Madagascar_
+_Context: Madagascar, South Africa, Marc Ravalomanana, President_

 ##### Governor of Wisconsin
 ### [Governor of Wisconsin Scott Walker rejects union concessions on the state budget as protests continue in the state capital. ](/news/2011/02/19/governor-of-wisconsin-scott-walker-rejects-union-concessions-on-the-state-budget-as-protests-continue-in-the-state-capital.md)
-_Context: Governor of Wisconsin, Scott Walker, Madison, Wisconsin_
+_Context: Scott Walker, Governor of Wisconsin, Madison, Wisconsin_

 ##### President of Tunisia
 ### [Thousands of political prisoners of former President of Tunisia Zine al-Abidine Ben Ali are released in Tunisia. ](/news/2011/02/19/thousands-of-political-prisoners-of-former-president-of-tunisia-zine-al-abidine-ben-ali-are-released-in-tunisia.md)